 The Reverend W. I. Rector succeeded the Reverend Gibbs in 1948.
 One of the spiritual highlights of Reverend Rector’s ministry was the establishment of the Week Day Church.
 Serving a short fruitful period of one year and five months, Reverend Rector was called by God to his heavenly reward.

 In 1950, the Reverend E. H. Branch answered the Macedonian call of the church, but after answering, with much prayerful deliberation, found that the Spirit did not endorse his coming.
-Shortly after his departure, the Reverend J. L. Dawson, was called in 1950.
+Shortly after his departure, the Reverend J. L. Dawson, was called as pastor in 1950.
 The church membership outgrew its facilities, and in 1958, a larger site was purchased on the corner of 19th (now Martin Luther King, Jr. Blvd.) and Chestnut Streets.
 The planning, construction, and financing of the new edifice were provided by persons of African-American descent.
-The architect was John S. Chase (the first African-American to graduate from the University of Texas at Austin in architecture); the contractor was Oliver B. Street; and the St. John Regular Baptist Association financed our building efforts, which are a testimony of what God can do through His people.
+The architect was John S. Chase (the first African-American to graduate from the University of Texas at Austin in architecture, who died last year); the contractor was Oliver B. Street; and the St. John Regular Baptist Association financed our building efforts, which are a testimony of what God can do through His people.

 On the first Sunday in January of 1959, Pastor Dawson led the congregation into the new edifice.
 In October 1963, Reverend Dawson went on to greater fields of endeavor in Fort Worth, Texas, leaving many sad hearts behind.